+Adaptive athletes are allowed to compete using the equipment required by their disability.
 Note: Entry requirements and eligibility criteria are based on published rules for all competitor members.
 In addition, individual race organizers and the responsible regional and divisional association, may invite adaptive competitors to sanctioned events for which these competitors otherwise might not be eligible.

-Handicap Factor System
+Factor System

-This system for comparing the various handicapped classes 'on par' applies to adaptive competitions only.
+A factoring system was created for para-alpine skiing to allow the grouping of classifications into three general groups: sitting, standing and visually impaired.
+One medal event can then be held for each group even though there is a wide range of functional mobility and medical differences.
+This system for comparing the various sport classes 'on par' applies to adaptive competitions only.
 It is not applied to adaptive competitors participating in 'able-bodied' races.
 Except for the specific application of the Golden Rule, adaptive competitors participating in able-bodied races do so according to the rules, procedures and scoring of those races.